Cherokee spiritual beliefs: Signs, visions, and dreams

 The Cherokee traditionally hold that signs, visions, dreams, and powers are all gifts of the spirits, and that the world of humans and the world of the spirits are intertwined, with the spirit world and presiding over both.

 Spiritual beings can come in the form of animal or human and are considered a part of daily life.
 A group of spiritual beings are spoken about as Little People and they can only be seen by humans when they want to be seen.
 It is said that they choose who they present themselves to and appear as any other Cherokee would, except that they are small with very long hair.
 The Little People can be helpful but one should be cautious while interacting with them because they can be very deceptive.
 It is not common to talk about an experience one has with the Little People.
 Instead, one might relay an incident that happened to someone else.
 It is said that if you bother the Little People too often you will become confused in your day-to-day life.
 Although they possess healing powers and helpful hints, the Little People are not to be disturbed.

 Evil

 Traditionally there is no universal evil spirit in Cherokee theology.

-An Asgina is any sort of spirit, but it is usually considered to be a malevolent one.
+An Asgina (ᎠᏍᎩᎾ) is any sort of spirit, but it is usually considered to be a malevolent one.

-Uya, sometimes called Uyaga, is an evil earth spirit which is invariably opposed to the forces of right and light.

-Nun'Yunu'Wi ("Dressed in Stone") is an evil spirit monster who preys on humans.

-Kalona Ayeliski (Raven Mockers) are spirits who prey on the souls of the dying and torment their victims until they die, after which they eat the hearts of their victims.
+Kalona Ayeliski (ᎪᎳᏅ ᎠᏰᎵᏍᎩ "Raven Mockers") are spirits who prey on the souls of the dying and torment their victims until they die, after which they eat the hearts of their victims.
 Kalona Ayeliski are invisible, except to a medicine man, and the only way to protect a potential victim is to have a medicine man who knows how to drive Kalona Ayeliski off, since they are scared of him.

+U'tlun'ta (ᎤᏢᏔ "Spearfinger") is a monster and witch said to live along the eastern side of Tennessee and western part of North Carolina.
+She has a sharp forefinger on her right hand, which resembles a spear or obsidian knife, which she uses to cut her victims.
+Her mouth is stained with blood from the livers she has eaten.
+She is also known as Nûñ'yunu'ï, which means "Stone-dress", for her stone-like skin.

+Uya (ᎤᏯ), sometimes called Uyaga (ᎤᏯᎦ), is an evil earth spirit which is invariably opposed to the forces of right and light.